 Course Guide

 Originally consisting of seven holes around the windmill, the course was redesigned and extended by the club professional Tom Dunn in 1871, becoming one of the first ever 18-hole links.
 Holes such as Long Butt, Big Ravine and Blockade were built along rifle ranges.
-Although a short course by modern standards, it is very tight.
-There are only two adjoining fairways on the course; all the rest are self-contained and tree-lined.
-Oak and birch dominate, but there is gorse and heather too.

 1 | Elcho

-Par 3, 231 yards, Stroke index 8
+Men: Par 3, 219 yards, SI: 8

 Named after the founder Lord Elcho, Earl of Wemyss.
 A very testing par three opening hole requiring a long drive to reach the green some 231 yards away.
 The green slopes away into trouble.
 A par here is a great start.